rbreaves/kinto/README.md

 ## How to Upgrade Kinto

-Simply bring down the latest in either the master branch or dev, but dev is sometimes in flux as new features are being developed.
-Then you can re-run the setup.py installer, it will stop the service and re-install Kinto.
+Simply bring down the latest then you can re-run the setup.py installer, it will stop the service and re-install Kinto.

 Note: If you have made any custom changes to ~/.config/kinto then you will need to backup or rename those directories before running an update.